dblock/fue/README.md

 #### Specify More Depth

 By default the code looks at the last 10 repos.
-You can have more depth.
+You can have more depth, up to 100 (a limit enforced by Github).

 ```
 GITHUB_ACCESS_TOKEN=token fue find --depth=100 defunkt